 Shudder, niche streamers, and building loyal communities

-'Target a passionate group of people that will likely remain loyal as you evolve'
+'Target a passionate group that will remain loyal as you evolve'

 The internet is split on when spooky season starts.
 Some say October and some say September.
 For the purposes of this piece we’re going with the latter, because I want to shine a ghostly spotlight on horror streaming platform Shudder, and other niche streamers and related platforms — and talk about how, when it comes to growth in entertainment, perhaps quality over quantity is a better place to play.